Background pattern

 • Melphalan, a cancer medicine.

-It may be expected that there will be an increase in adverse reactions such as reduced platelet or white blood cell counts (thrombocytopenia and leucopenia) when combined with other myelosuppressive medicines (medicines that suppress the formation of blood cells in the bone marrow) such as vincristine, methotrexate, cyclophosphamide, procarbazine, chlorambucil (nitrogen mustard), fluorouracil, vinblastine, actinomycin (dactinomycin), bleomycin, doxorubicin (adriamycin).
+A increase in adverse reactions such as a reduction in the number of platelets or white blood cells (thrombocytopenia and leukopenia) can be expected in combination with other myelosuppressive medicines (medicines that suppress the formation of blood cells in the bone marrow) such as vincristine, methotrexate, cyclophosphamide, procarbazine, chlorambucil (nitrogen mustards), fluorouracil, vinblastine, actinomycin (dactinomycin), bleomycin, doxorubicin (adriamycin).

-The myelosuppressive effect of carmustine may be increased by cimetidine (medicine used for excessive stomach acid production).
+The myelosuppressive effect of carmustine may be increased by cimetidine (a medicine used in excessive gastric acid production).

-It may be expected that there will be cross-resistance in concurrent treatment with other alkylating agents (cytostatic agents) such as chlorambucil and cyclophosphamide.
+A cross-resistance can be expected in concomitant treatment with other alkylating agents (cytostatic agents) such as chlorambucil and cyclophosphamide.

-The amount of alcohol in this medicine may affect the effects of other medicines.
+The amount of alcohol present in this medicine may alter the effects of other medicines.

 Pregnancy, breastfeeding, and fertility